benhazoom/Binyamin-Mern-Web-Shop/README.md

 ### functionalities

+using defined methodology can help you be more efficient and your project to be more scaleable clear and bug free

-whenever wanting to add new functionality like 'Delete User By Id' or 'Update Product' I used this flow before the steps we make sure that we have that functionallity frontend endpoint like delete user button ore edit product button and than we:
+whenever wanting to add new functionality like 'Delete User By Id' or 'Update Product' I used this flow Pre Steps:
+1.make sure that we have that functionality frontend endpoint like delete user button or edit product button 2.make sure that we have nothing else to commit and that the last commit works properly

+and than we:
-1.building the api call - in the _Controller_.
+1.build the api call - in the _Controller_ and _Route_.
-2.defining the query/mutation - in the _Slice_.
+2.define the query/mutation - in the _Slice_.
-3.importing the query/mutation to the frontend - in the frontend _Component_.
+3.import the query/mutation to the frontend - in the frontend _Component_.
+4.test the change - To be discussed

 ## Bug Fixes, corrections and code FAQ